-This post is adapted and condensed from my book, King Alfred: A Man on the Move, available through Amazon and bookshops.
-It would be great if you could support this project by purchasing the book.
+This post on Hyde Abbey is adapted and condensed from my book, King Alfred: A Man on the Move, available through Amazon and bookshops.
+This is my second post on Winchester, the first is located here.

 King Alfred was buried at Winchester, in Hampshire, but the location of his remains are unknown.
 His remains were moved at least twice and the different religious buildings built at different times can cause confusion in trying to work out where these remains went.
 I refer you to my first post on Winchester for the first two locations of Alfred’s remains, the Old Minster and the New Minster.